Papua New Guinea entry requirements for Austria passport holders

 Transit visa required

-Austrian passport holders transiting through Papua New Guinea must obtain a transit visa unless they remain airside and do not pass through immigration.
+Austrian passport holders transiting through Papua New Guinea (e.g., at Jacksons International Airport) require a transit visa unless they remain airside and depart within 24 hours.

 Exceptions & conditions